PHOENIXCONTACT/MORYX-Framework/docs/articles/Platform/DataModel/ModificationTracking.md

 ## Introduction

 Sometimes developers want to keep track about modifications of a row in their table.
 MORYX framework has a built in solution to keep track about creation, update and deletion time.
-So another implicit feature is that you can mark a row as deleted without to get rid of the row by using the `DbSet.RemoveTracked(entity)`-extension.

 To make an entity trackable you just need to derive from [IModificationTrackedEntity](xref:Moryx.Model.IModificationTrackedEntity) or the corresponding base class [ModificationTrackedEntityBase](xref:Moryx.Model.ModificationTrackedEntityBase).